Insights

 Typical Retainer$2k-$10k/mo$6k-$15k/mo$4k-$12k/mo

-These roles complement each other.
-A company might hire a fractional COO to fix people and process problems while simultaneously bringing in a fractional CAO to automate the newly optimized workflows.
-For a broader view of how these roles work together, see our fractional executives guide.
+These roles aren't competing — they're complementary.
+Plenty of companies hire a fractional COO to fix the process, then bring in a fractional CAO to automate the newly optimized workflows.
+See our fractional executives guide for how these roles work together.

-InsidePartners delivers fractional CAO services through a three-phase framework designed to prove value fast and scale from there:
+We built a three-phase framework that proves value fast and scales from there:

 1